Supporting Trans/Non-Binary Youth

 About Trans/Non-Binary Youth

-The gender binary, the idea that there are two, and only two, distinct genders—“male” and “female”—as it exists today, was violently forced on the world when Europeans colonized much of it.
+The gender binary, the idea that there are two, and only two, distinct genders—“male” and “female”—as it exists today, is a biproduct of the violent European colonozation of much of the world.
 There are many other gender systems in other cultures.
 Honoring this means supporting trans/non-binary people, and dismantling racist colonial ideas.
 This is what we are called to do as Unitarian Universalists.

 Young people are leading the way in opening up and expanding gender, and more youth and young adults show us their true selves at younger ages.
 This is a wonderful, beautiful thing!

-Only 48% of Generation Z identifies as exclusively heterosexual, and 56% knows someone who uses gender-neutral pronouns (Gen Z goes beyond gender binaries).
+Recent studies indicate that among youth (ages 13-17) in the United States, approximately 1 in 4 identify as LGBT+ and 1.4% identify as transgender.
 There has always been a need for us to show up for trans/non-binary youth in our faith communities—and there is an absolute necessity to deepen our ability to nurture trans/non-binary youth faith development and their whole selves.
 We have waited too long, and we cannot wait any longer.
 The youth in our beloved community need us—supportive adults—in their lives.

 Trans/Non-Binary Youth in the World and Our Communities